luismayta/learn-kotlin/docs/releasing.md

 ## Bump a new version

-Make a new version of base-learn-template in the following steps:
+Make a new version of learn-kotlin in the following steps:

 ### Generate version major